microsoft/fast-creator/PROCESS.md

     - This should result in a publish to production.
     - The changelog for new releases should be generated via beachball.
         - This may at some point become part of the app, similar to how other apps have a notification with "what's new in this version" pop up.
+- The milestone for the release is closed.

 ## Planning a feature